 Workforce members are not permitted to allow other persons or entities to use their unique User ID and password, smart card, or other authentication information.

-A reasonable effort must be made to verify the identity of the receiving person or entity prior to transmitting EPHI.
+A reasonable effort must be made to verify the identity of the receiving person or entity prior to transmitting ePHI.

 System and Security administrators will configure the system to ensure that: